 Advance your cloud security career with the right credential.

 As more and more businesses move to the cloud, cybersecurity is increasingly becoming cloud security.
 In fact, cloud computing is the top technology companies are likely to adopt by 2025, according to the World Economic Forum Future of Jobs Survey [1].
-This means more job opportunities for those with the right combination of cloud and cybersecurity skills.
+This means more job opportunities for those with the right combination of cloud computing and cybersecurity skills.
+If you’re interested in starting or advancing your career in this industry, earning a cloud security certification can help you learn critical skills and validate those skills to recruiters and hiring managers.
+In this article, you’ll compare seven employer-recognized cloud security certifications, plus tips on how to choose the right certification for you.

 While a bachelor’s degree is the most common entry-level qualification for computer and IT jobs, many employers also look for an industry certification to demonstrate specific technical skills.
 According to a survey by (ISC)², 70 percent of employers require employees to have certifications [2].
 You’ll find a huge range of certifications out there, and not all of them are created equal.

 We searched three top job listing sites, LinkedIn, Indeed, and Simply Hired, to find the certifications that show up most frequently on job listings.
 Companies are looking to hire candidates with these credentials, which may make them worth considering as part of your own career development.
+You'll find an overview of each one below, starting with the technology-specific certifications before moving on to the vendor-neutral ones.

 Read more: 10 Popular Cybersecurity Certifications